 But it was during a jump back to Toyota where the businessman experienced one of his career highlights.
 Leading the Toyota Australia development and implementation of robust processes, Grant was able to capture and transfer sales and marketing knowledge to secure business continuity post consolidation from Sydney to Melbourne.

 “This project was recognised as the largest business knowledge transition for an Australian company and successfully ensured a seamless transition of operations with minimal business disruption and no impact to customers or dealers,” Grant tells The CEO Magazine.

 After a senior role at Audi Australia, the passionate and driven executive is now taking his rich experience to the top levels of Maserati – and he’s dedicated to ensuring an exceptional customer experience across all 10 luxury dealerships in Australia and New Zealand.

-For the first time in a decade, the judges will be tasked with crowning not one but three CEOs of the Year.
+For the first time in a decade, the judges will be tasked with crowning not one but two CEOs of the Year.